DSO-TECHINFO/bancodelapeseta-frontend/CONTRIBUTING.md

 # CONTRIBUTING.md

-## Bienvenido a 'Banco De La Peseta' 🏦

-¡Estamos encantados de que te interese contribuir a 'Banco De La Peseta', un proyecto hecho por y para la comunidad!
-Este documento está diseñado para guiarte a través del proceso de contribución de manera sencilla y transparente.
-Es importante mencionar que este proyecto está desarrollado con Ionic.

-### Primeros pasos 🚀

-* **Familiarízate con el stack y la estructura del proyecto**: Revisa cómo están organizados los archivos y las carpetas para facilitar la localización de lo que necesitas y saber dónde añadir tus cambios.

-* **Configura tu entorno de desarrollo**: Utilizamos `npm`, el gestor de paquetes por defecto de Node.js.
-Asegúrate de tenerlo instalado en tu sistema.

-### Cómo contribuir 🛠

-#### 1. Prepara tu entorno

-- **Realiza un fork del repositorio**: Haz clic en "Fork" en la parte superior derecha de la página de GitHub.
-Esto te permitirá trabajar en tu propia copia del proyecto.
-- **Clona tu fork a tu máquina local**: Ejecuta el comando: `git clone <URL del fork de tu cuenta>` para clonar el repositorio.
-- **Agrega el repositorio original como un remoto**: Ejecuta el comando: `git remote add upstream https://github.com/rayexbomx/bancodelapeseta-frontend.git`.
-- **Cambia a la rama `dev`**: Ejecuta el comando: `git checkout dev` para cambiar a la rama de desarrollo.
-- **Instala las dependencias**: En el directorio del proyecto, ejecuta `npm install`.

-#### 2. Trabaja en tus cambios

-- **Antes que otra cosa, actualiza tu fork**: Sincroniza tu fork con el repositorio original (upstream).
-Para esto, primero asegurate de estar en la rama `dev`, ejecuta el comando: `git checkout dev && git fetch upstream` y luego ejecuta: `git merge upstream/dev` para fusionar los cambios del repositorio original en tu rama local `dev`.

-- **Crea una nueva rama para tus cambios**: Ejecuta el comando: `git checkout -b <nombre-de-tu-rama>` para empezar a trabajar.
-(Por ejemplo, *"git checkout -b feature/new-footer*").

-- **Desarrolla y prueba tus cambios**: Implementa tus mejoras y ejecuta `npm start` para probarlos en `http://localhost:4200`.

-#### 3. Prevenir conflictos entre ramas

-Antes de publicar tus cambios, es crucial volver a sincronizar tu rama 'dev' local.
-Esto te asegurará de que tus cambios no entren en conflicto con los cambios de otros contribuidores.
-Sigue estos pasos para prevenir conflictos:

-* Asegúrate de que tu rama esté limpia con `git status` y que no tengas cambios pendientes por hacer commit.
-* Cambia a la rama dev con `git checkout dev`.
-* Trae los últimos cambios del repositorio original remoto con `git pull upstream dev`.
-* Cambia de nuevo a tu rama con `git checkout <nombre-de-tu-rama>`.
-* Actualiza tu rama con los cambios que acabas de traer.
-Usa: `git merge dev`.
-* Resuelve cualquier conflicto que pueda surgir.
-Si tienes dudas, no dudes en preguntar.
-* Ejecuta `npm ci` y `npm run build`.
-No debe haber errores.
-* Echa un último vistazo a tus cambios con `npm start` y verifica que todo siga funcionando correctamente.

-#### 4. Envía tus cambios

-- **Haz commit y push de tus cambios**: Usa mensajes claros y descriptivos para tus commits.
-Luego, haz push a tu fork con `git push origin <nombre-de-tu-rama>`.
-- **Crea un Pull Request (PR)**: Describe claramente tus cambios y su importancia en el PR.

-### Buenas prácticas 🌟

-- **Consulta los issues y PRs abiertos** antes de comenzar tu trabajo para evitar duplicidades.
-- **Mantén tus commits limpios** y sigue las convenciones de código del proyecto.
-- **Participa activamente** en las discusiones de tus PRs para integrar feedback y sugerencias.

-### ¿Necesitas ayuda? 🆘

-Si tienes dudas o necesitas asistencia, no dudes en abrir un issue en el repositorio.
-La comunidad estará dispuesta a ayudarte.

-¡Gracias por tu interés en contribuir a 'Banco De La Peseta'!
-Juntos, estamos construyendo algo increíble. 🚀
+Check out the [Spanish version](./.github/CONTRIBUTING-ES.md) of this document.

+## Welcome to 'Banco De La Peseta' 🏦

+We are thrilled that you are interested in contributing to 'Banco De La Peseta', a project made by and for the community!
+This document is designed to guide you through the contribution process in a simple and transparent manner.
+It's important to mention that this project is developed with Ionic.

+### First Steps 🚀

+* **Familiarize yourself with the stack and project structure**: Review how the files and folders are organized to facilitate locating what you need and knowing where to add your changes.

+* **Set up your development environment**: We use `npm`, the default package manager for Node.js.
+Make sure you have it installed on your system.

+### How to Contribute 🛠

+#### 1. Prepare Your Environment

+- **Fork the repository**: Click on "Fork" at the top right of the GitHub page.
+This will allow you to work on your own copy of the project.
+- **Clone your fork to your local machine**: Execute the command: `git clone <URL of your account's fork>` to clone the repository.
+- **Add the original repository as a remote**: Execute the command: `git remote add upstream https://github.com/rayexbomx/bancodelapeseta-frontend.git`.
+- **Switch to the `dev` branch**: Execute the command: `git checkout dev` to switch to the development branch.
+- **Install the dependencies**: In the project directory, run `npm install`.

+#### 2. Work on Your Changes

+- **First and foremost, update your fork**: Synchronize your fork with the original repository (upstream).
+To do this, first make sure you are on the `dev` branch, execute the command: `git checkout dev && git fetch upstream` and then execute: `git merge upstream/dev` to merge the changes from the original repository into your local `dev` branch.

+- **Create a new branch for your changes**: Execute the command: `git checkout -b <name-of-your-branch>` to start working.
+(For example, "git checkout -b feature/new-footer").

+- **Develop and test your changes**: Implement your improvements and run `npm start` to test them on `http://localhost:4200`.

+#### 3. Prevent Branch Conflicts

+Before publishing your changes, it's crucial to re-sync your local 'dev' branch.
+This will ensure that your changes do not conflict with the changes of other contributors.
+Follow these steps to prevent conflicts:

+* Make sure your branch is clean with `git status` and that you have no pending changes to commit.
+* Switch to the dev branch with `git checkout dev`.
+* Bring the latest changes from the original remote repository with `git pull upstream dev`.
+* Switch back to your branch with `git checkout <name-of-your-branch>`.
+* Update your branch with the changes you just brought in.
+Use: `git merge dev`.
+* Resolve any conflicts that may arise.
+If you have doubts, do not hesitate to ask.
+* Run `npm ci` and `npm run build`.
+There should be no errors.
+* Take a final look at your changes with `npm start` and verify that everything is still working correctly.

+#### 4. Submit Your Changes

+- **Commit and push your changes**: Use clear and descriptive messages for your commits.
+Then, push to your fork with `git push origin <name-of-your-branch>`.
+- **Create a Pull Request (PR)**: Clearly describe your changes and their importance in the PR.

+### Best Practices 🌟

+- **Check open issues and PRs** before starting your work to avoid duplications.
+- **Keep your commits clean** and follow the project's code conventions.
+- **Actively participate** in the discussions of your PRs to integrate feedback and suggestions.

+### Need Help? 🆘

+If you have doubts or need assistance, do not hesitate to open an issue in the repository.
+The community will be willing to help you.

+Thank you for your interest in contributing to 'Banco De La Peseta'!
+Together, we are building something incredible. 🚀